MassBank/MassBank3/README.md

 It's possible to add custom MassBank record data to your own MassBank instance.
 Simply add your MassBank files as subdirectory (or multiple directories) to the directory which was previously set via _MB_DATA_DIRECTORY_ (default is "/MassBank3/data/MassBank-data").
 The _mb3tool_ recursively recognises text files starting with _MSBNK-_ and ending with _.txt_.

+> [!NOTE]
+> The MassBank files need to be in the specified MassBank format.
+That means, every file should contain its own accession ID, peaks etc., see [MassBank Record Format](https://github.com/MassBank/MassBank-web/blob/main/Documentation/MassBankRecordFormat.md).
+In addition, each file name should contain the same accession and end with „.txt“.

 #### Distributor's Information

 The _DISTRIBUTOR_TEXT_ property is a free text field to insert any description of the distributor of a running MassBank instance.